 - Lowering the fertilizer subsidy from K23000 to K4500

 - Increasing the tax free band from K45000 to K100000

 - Infrastructures such as Mzuzu University, Mombera University, City of Mangochi etc

 These are all interesting developments that are really needed in this country.
 Question is, if either of them wins, are all the developments being promised really going to be achieved?
 Or are they empty promises made in the heat of the moment?

 Where youth come in……….

-In light of the United Nations Sustainable Development Goals 2030, which Malawi agreed to, gives the best indicators of each of the 17 goals as guide to know if the goals are really being achieved.
-However, st the center of all this are the YOUTH.
+In light of the United Nations Sustainable Development Goals 2030, which Malawi agreed to, gives the best indicators of each of the 17 goals as a guide to know if the goals are really being achieved.
+However, at the center of all this is the YOUTH.

 Almost 70% of the Malawian population is young people under the age of 45.
 Which is the most affected youth when it comes to unemployment and uncertainties.
 However, it is time we understand that we are the majority of the population and steer the country into becoming one that is inducive to each individual.